yaseenagag/auspicious-mouse/README.md

 ## Specifications

-- [ ] Any user can add books into the system via an admin page
+- [ ] Any visitor can add books into the system via an admin page
 - [ ] Books entered in the system are listed on a listing page, in pages of 10
 - [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page
 - [ ] Users can view book details on a book detail page, linked to from the listing or search pages